pahjbo/vodsl/Readme.md

 Building the plug-in from the command-line
 ------------------------------------------

-All of the projects have now been converted to use [maven](http://maven.apache.org) [tycho](https://www.eclipse.org/tycho/) and so that  the editors can be built outside eclipse by running the following in the top level directory.
+All of the projects have now been converted to use [maven](http://maven.apache.org) [tycho](https://www.eclipse.org/tycho/)  so that  the editors can be built outside eclipse by running the following in the top level directory.

     mvn install